How to Lower Car Insurance & Save Money

 When you’re shopping, it’s smart not to overlook the opportunity to save money on your auto insurance premiums with discounts.

-Many insurers offer price breaks based on things that make a driver statistically safer to insure—like a good driving record or a vehicle with extra safety or anti-theft features.
+Many insurers offer price breaks based on things that make a driver statistically safer to insure, like a good driving record or a vehicle with extra safety or anti-theft features.
 Drivers of all ages may qualify for a discount after taking a defensive driving course.
 And carpoolers and those who work from home may benefit from low-mileage discounts.

 You also might be able to get discounts for behaviors that cut costs for the insurer—by going paperless, for example, using automated payments, or paying premiums annually instead of two or more times a year.

 All discounts are not created equal: Some provide a larger price cut than others, so it can help to look at the bottom line.
-The amount you can save also may vary by company and location, and the options can change from year to year.
+The amount you can save also may vary by company and location.
+The options can also change from year to year, which is another reason why you should check car insurance rates regularly.

 Explore Bundling